erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 - At today's price (30th october 2021), 1 ETH is approximately $4000.
 - Each kilobyete for an image would cost $40

-If we assume a jpg weight about 500kb, that will bring the cost to store an image of $20,000!
-And what if you want to go fancy and store something with High Resolution?
-I let you make the math
+If we assume a jpg weight about 500kb, that will bring **the cost to store an image to $20,000**!
+And what if you want to go fancy and store something with High Resolution, or even better, raw images?
+I let you do the maths!

 ## Conclusion